correspSearch/csLink/README.md

     data-range
 Range of days that are included in the search.
 Depending on the value of data-selection-when, the range is either added after, before, after and before a date, or after and before a timespan.
+If the timespan provided by the edition is greater than `data-range` the timespan will be used without any addition.

     date-selection-when
 Determines, when the range shall be added to the given date.
 Possible values: